Musti (Tunisia): Sights

 The triumphal arch located at the entrance of the site is still of unknown attribution.
 The eastern arch, which was in a very ruined state, was restored in 1967 by the National Institute of Art and Archaeology and the Historical Monuments Service.
 The nearby mausoleum of the Julii was also restored at this time.
 The entire restoration took 17 months to complete.

 The entrance of the site opens onto a large paved yard which leads to an attractive gateway.
 This gate had a covered walkway on the left and on the right.
 To the sides are the shops of the moneychangers and some bas-reliefs of well-wishing genies.

 Near the gate are the remains of three temples (to Ceres, Pluto and Apollo).
 Further on are ruins of a small 4th century Christian church, a basilica with three naves and a raised sacred area (the baptistery).
 It is adjoined by a large Byzantine fortification.

-Recent archaeological research
+Archaeology

+Over 200 Latin inscriptions have been catalogued in Mustis.
+These include votive inscriptions to Minerva and Neptune, funerary inscriptions, and a boundary stone erected during the reign of Antoninus Pius.
+A fragmentary inscription mentioning the members of the Severan Dynasty and dedicated to the Capitoline Triad may be evidence that Mustis contained a Capitolium temple.

 In 2018, a joint Polish-Tunisian project was commenced by the Polish Centre of Mediterranean Archaeology and the Institute of Archaeology (both University of Warsaw) and the Tunisian Institut National du Patrimoine.
 A geophysical prospection using the magnetic and electrical resistivity methods was conducted to locate archaeological remains, both in the area where urban architecture was visible on the surface and in the town's vicinity.
 In 2019, a team of epigraphists documented over 130 Latin inscriptions from the Roman period; their total number at the site is estimated at more than 500.
 Sondages were also made, and the stratigraphy of the layers was established, reaching back to the pre-Roman period (6th–3rd century BC) when Mustis was inhabited by Numidian tribes.